fwilleke80/Python-Tests/README.md

  Encrypts "This is just some text" with key "Passphrase1234"

-* `python test.py --location`
+* `python test.py --location me`

- Prints out information about current location
+ Prints out information about my current location

+* `python test.py --location 216.58.223.9`

+ Prints out information about the location of a Google server

 * `python test.py --magiceightball "Should I buy a new synthesizer tomorrow?"`